zanac/temperature-heatmap-card/README.md

 Custom card enabling [Temperature Heat maps](https://en.wikipedia.org/wiki/Heat_map) in Home Assistant.
 Makes it simple to visualize the temperature data in your Home Assistant, as a heatmap, in a very cool way.

 ## About this card
   * About trend icon algorithm: icons show the trend of the day compared previous two days.
+It's not the right way, it's just a naif implementation.
   * About humidity: heatmap scale for humidity is not complete, it's just a POC!
   * About footer labels: footer is in English format, sorry.